ChrisTs8920/shortest-path-algorithms/README.md

 ## Description

-This repository implements and analyses 3 shortest path algorithms in Python:
+This repository implements and analyzes 3 shortest path algorithms in Python:

 - Dijkstra's
 - Floyd-Warshall